-All your registrants can be added to one of your existing groups!
+All registrants can be added to an existing Group.
 (Need info on how to create a group?
 Check out this article.)

 If you'd like your registrants to receive an emailed confirmation that they completed this form, you can assign any "Registration Receipt" templates in your account to be sent out to registrants automatically.
 (Want to know how to create templates?
 Check out this article.)